Aritra0124/IoT_Simulation/README.md

 - [Challenges and Solutions](#challenges-and-solutions)

 # Project-Overview
 This project aims to simulate the behavior of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.
-It offers a comprehensive solution for sensor data management and access.
-Whether you are working with real sensors or need to simulate their behavior for testing and development purposes, this project provides the tools and APIs to efficiently handle sensor data.

 ## Key Objectives